MicrosoftDocs/SupportArticles-docs/support/windows/win32/coinitializeex-fails-after-calling-htmlhelp-same-thread.md

 ---
 title: CoInitializeEx fails after calling HtmlHelp on the same thread
-description: Provides a workaround for an issue where CoInitializeEx function fails after calling HtmlHelp function on the same thread beforehand. ms.date: 04/17/2023 ms.reviewer: hihayak
+description: Provides a workaround for an issue where the CoInitializeEx function fails after calling the HtmlHelp function on the same thread. ms.date: 04/17/2023 ms.reviewer: hihayak
 author: hihayak